Kafr Nasij: Ottoman era

 In 1838, Kefr Nasij was noted as a village in the el-Jeidur district.

-Modern era
+Civil war

 During the ongoing Syrian Civil War which began in 2011, pro-government media reported that five opposition rebels were killed and 13 others arrested during a clash with Syrian security forces.

 Climate

 In Kafr Nasij, there is a Mediterranean climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is Csa.
 The average annual temperature in Kafr Nasij is 16.1 °C. About 386 mm of precipitation falls annually.